mandolinejs/mandoline.js/README.md

 A tool for slicing and dicing graphs, networks, and webs.

-Given a graph, each added constraint slices a smaller shape:
+Given a web, each added constraint slices a smaller shape:
-  - Slice to connected graph: choose a root node, remove all unconnected.
+  - Slice to connected web: choose a root node, remove all unconnected.
   - Slice to RDAG: remove one edge from each cycle.
   - RDAG can be sliced multiple ways:
     - Slice to a tree: for each node, remove all but one parent edge.